apiato/apiato/docs/_docs/D.components/events.md

 Events provide a simple observer implementation, allowing you to subscribe and listen for events in your application.

 ## Principles

+- Every Event MUST have an Event Handler.

-- A Container MAY have more than one Events.
+- A Container MAY have more than one Events (and their Handlers).

+- Events handlers SHOULD NOT contain business logic, they should call Actions to perform the business logic.

+- Events handlers SHOULD not call Tasks directly.

+- Events can be fired from Actions and/or Tasks (firing them from the same Component in every Container is recommended).

-- Events can be fired from other Containers.
+- Events can be fired from other Containers as well.

 ### Rules

 - All Events MUST extend from `App\Ship\Parents\Events\Event`.

-- Every Event MUST have an Event Handler.

-- All Events MUST be registered in an `EventsServiceProvider` inside the Container.
+- All Events MUST be registered in an `EventsServiceProvider` inside the Container (if not created, you need to create one).

-- Events can be fired from Actions and Services.

 ### Folder Structure